rhettg/BlueOx/README.md

 control port (and BlueOx administrative interface) can be used to discover all the other ports.
 The reason the collection port must be configured explicitly for actual logging purposes is to better handle reconnects and failures.

+The streaming port is used for clients to retrieve live data from `oxd`.
+This port is allocated randomly in the range 35000 to 36000, the client will retrieve the actual port using a request through the control port.

 Administration